Estimated reading time: 4 minutes

 Introspection enables managers to identify personal motives that are less distorted by unconscious bias, take corrective action, and lead according to circumstance.

 4. Awareness of Others

-You should be aware of the motivations, strengths, and skills of other individuals and groups to better enable you to harness these to facilitate the goals of the organisation.
+You should be aware of the motivations, strengths, and skills of other individuals and groups to better enable you to harness these to facilitate the organization’s goals.
 Be open to the best of what everyone everywhere has to offer.

-Make sure the right people are given the right jobs, where their skills can be best utilized.
+Ensure the right people are given the right jobs to utilize their skills best.
 Build a team committed to achieving the objectives of the organization.
-If you are leading a large organisation, you should check that the processes for managing, communicating, and developing people are in place and working properly.
+If you are leading a large organization, you should check that the processes for managing, communicating, and developing people are in place and working correctly.

-Be aware of differences between yourself and others, and have the capacity to understand and value those differences, making others feel valued for a job well done.
+Be aware of differences between yourself and others, and can understand and value those differences, making others feel valued for a job well done.
 Communication is critical.
 Listen, consult, involve, and explain what needs to be done and why.